 2. The Tones

 Understanding tones is important when learning to speak Spanish or Portuguese with any degree of fluency.
-Whilst neither language is considered a tonal language like Mandarin or Korean, the intonation of accents in both languages varies depending on country.
+Whilst neither language is considered a tonal language like Mandarin or Korean, the intonation of accents in both languages varies depending on the country.

 The Spanish in Argentina, for example, differs greatly in tone and intonation from that of its Castilian Spanish counterpart in Spain.
 The same is true for Portuguese in Brazil, which is far more varied in tone and intonation than the Portuguese spoken in its native Portugal.